Skip to content

 Exercise high if kept indoors as can put on weight easily

-It’s important to protect your moggie with cat insurance.
+It’s important to protect your moggie with mixed breed cat insurance.
 This can help with the cost of any unexpected vet bills and treatment.
 This can include treatment, surgery as well as any ongoing medication.

 Health problems can happen at any stage of life, so if you get your moggie from a kitten, you can get covered with kitten insurance.
 You can take this out with Sainsbury’s Bank from when your moggie is eight weeks old.